-The Company's outstanding debt obligations were \$1,114.6 million as of March 30, 2012 and the Company maintained approximately \$808.5 million of excess availability under its various credit facilities around the world.
+The Company's outstanding debt obligations were \$1,146.9 million as of June 29, 2012 and the Company maintained approximately \$744.1 million of excess availability under its various credit facilities around the world.
 The Company utilizes short and long term debt to address working capital needs, debt repayments, and interest as well as discretionary investments in internal product development, acquisitions, Series A preferred stock dividends, repurchase of common stock and taxes.
 Short-term liquidity and working capital needs are generally supported through operating cash flows.
 The Company maintains ratings on its public debt and is a well-known seasoned issuer; therefore, the Company has and expects to continue to obtain market rates on any new borrowings.

-On July 22, 2011, the Company entered into a new \$400 million asset-based revolving credit facility.
+On July 22, 2011, the Company entered into, and recently amended, a new \$400 million asset-based revolving credit facility ("Revolving Credit Facility").
 The Revolving Credit Facility replaced the Company's prior \$400 million Senior Secured Revolving Credit Facility ("Terminated Credit Facility"), which was set to mature in July 2012.
 The Revolving Credit Facility contains restrictions in areas consistent with the Terminated Credit Facility, including limitations on, among other things, distributions and dividends, acquisitions and investments, indebtedness, liens and affiliate transactions.
 In the aggregate, however, the restrictions in the Revolving Credit Facility provide the Company greater flexibility than those under the Terminated Credit Facility, and generally only apply in the event that the Company's availability under the Revolving Credit Facility falls below certain specific thresholds.
 The Revolving Credit Facility may be used for refinancing certain existing indebtedness and will continue to be used for working capital purchases.
+The Company expects to use its Revolving Credit Facility to principally fund the acquisition of the Alcan Cable Business.
+See "Significant Current Business Trends and Events" for information on the proposed acquisition of the Alcan Cable Business.